 Manuscripts must be written in English using the LaTeX text processing system.
-The JSS style files must be used for formatting the manuscript.
+The JSS Style Guide must be followed for formatting the manuscript.
 Only PDF files can be submitted.
 It is the responsibility of the authors to provide a submission in the appropriate format, paying very close attention to the style instructions.
 Manuscripts not meeting the formal requirements will be returned to the authors immediately.
 JSS has no resources to help authors with conversions from other typesetting environments, so we strongly advise authors who need assistance to find a local LaTeX expert.
-The zip archive includes examples.
+The JSS Style Guide includes examples.
 Also, a manual with more detailed instructions is available for download.
 There is no page limit, nor a limit on the number of figures or tables.
 Manuscripts longer than 30 pages typically require much longer review times.
 However, more important for the review times incurred might be that the manuscript is carefully written exhibiting high readability.

 All figures, tables, and other output presented in the manuscript must be fully and exactly reproducible on at least one platform.
 Ideally, reproducibility should be ensured across platforms as well and, if this case cannot be attained, the manuscript should discuss the reasons for such a limitation.
 Please indicate any platform dependencies with the submission.
 Make sure to initialize the generator for pseudo random numbers if the results rely on some form of simulation.
 Typically, reproducibility is demonstrated by a standalone replication script.
 As a rough guideline, anybody with sufficient technical background should be able to install the software and to run the replication material within reasonable time.